omegasemantic/omegasemantic.github.io/_prose/100-rosengrep.md

 The danger to us is from insects in the main.
 They have very little brain power.

-You offer a fine opinion, said Pasupe.
+You offer a fine opinion.
 However, they are extremely predatory and we are very small.
 Where are all the nice creatures?
 Butterflies?